 Common mixers are often sugary.
 Non-diet sodas and tonics are typically high in carbs and make the worst alcoholic drinks for keto.

 To kickstart your keto diet journey, you can check out our Korean BBQ-style chicken:

 Tender chicken breast strips in a sweet and spicy Bulgogi sauce made with coconut aminos, garlic, and toasted sesame seeds.
 Make a Korean stir fry bowl in 5 minutes flat!

 The alternatives to hard liquor have inherent carbs.

 Wine is low in carbs, around 4 grams of carbs per glass, so moderation is key.
 Keep track of your net carbs per day to know how much you can drink without going over your limit.

 Beer is more difficult.
 Some beers have too many carbs in a single serving for any ketogenic diet.
 Others would make any incidental food carbs throughout the day difficult to accommodate on a strict keto diet.

-Low-carb "light" beers are made, so if you really desire to keep beer in your life on keto, check these out to see if you like them!
+For those who love a full-bodied IPA, this may be one of the negatives of keto diet.
+But for the less picky, low-carb "light" beers are made, so if you really desire to keep beer in your life on keto, check these out to see if you like them!